Meet the cast of BBC One’s The Nest - TheNewsTrace

 Who’s Hilary?
 Dan’s sister, and mom to his two younger nephews.

 The place have I seen Fiona Bell earlier than?
-Bell performed Donna Killick in the TV detective collection Shetland, and performed Gillian Mooney in the collection Blood.
-She’s additionally starred in Taggart, Royally Ever After, EastEnders, and Acceptable Danger.
+Bell performed Donna Killick in the TV detective sequence Shetland, and performed Gillian Mooney in the sequence Blood.
+She’s additionally starred in Taggart, Royally Ever After, EastEnders, and Acceptable Threat.

 Paul Brannigan performs Doddy

-Different cast members set to look later in the collection embody: Shirley Henderson (Stan and Ollie), Katie Leung (Chimerica), Bailey Patrick (Good Omens) and Kate Dickie (Recreation of Thrones).
+Different cast members set to seem in later episodes of The Nest embrace: Shirley Henderson (Stan and Ollie), Bailey Patrick (Good Omens) and Kate Dickie (Sport of Thrones).

 The Nest begins on Sunday 22nd March at 9pm on BBC One